Dick Harley

 Richard Joseph Harley (September 25, 1872 – April 3, 1952) was an American baseball outfielder, manager, and coach.

 A native of Philadelphia, Harley played baseball and American football at Georgetown University.
-He then played professional baseball from 1895 to 1909, including seven years in Major League Baseball for the St. Louis Browns (1897–1898), Cleveland Spiders (1899), Cincinnati Reds (1900–1901), Detroit Tigers (1902), and Chicago Cubs (1903).
+He then played professional baseball from 1896 to 1909, including seven years in Major League Baseball for the St. Louis Browns (1897–1898), Cleveland Spiders (1899), Cincinnati Reds (1900–1901), Detroit Tigers (1902), and Chicago Cubs (1903).
 During his major league career, he appeared in 741 games and compiled a .262 batting average with 96 extra-base hits, 236 RBIs, and 78 times hit by pitch.

 As an outfielder, he had a strong arm, led the National League in assists in 1898, and totaled at least 20 assists in four of his seven major league seasons.
 He also led all National League outfielders in errors with 27 in 1899 and 30 in 1901.

 Harley later served as the player-manager of the Toronto Maple Leafs of the Eastern League (1904–1905) and as a college baseball coach for Georgetown (1913), Penn State (1915–1917), and Pittsburgh (1920–1924).

 Early years

-Harley was born in 1872 in Philadelphia.
-He grew up on his family's land named Boxwood Farm located in Whitpain Township located in the Blue Bell/Gwynedd Valley area northwest of the city.
+Harley was born in 1872 in Center Square, Montgomery County, Pa.
+He grew up on his family's land named Boxwood Farm located in Whitpain Township, northwest of Philadelphia.

 He attended Georgetown University, where he played both American football and baseball.
 He played at the fullback position on the football team in 1893.
 Although contemporary newspaper sources have not been found referring to him as a coach, modern Georgetown football media guides list Harley as the head coach of the 1893 Georgetown football team.
 He played at the shortstop and left field on the baseball team in the spring of 1894.